MikeGawi/ePiframe/README.md

 ### Frame

 You can use any photo frame for your ePiframe and cut the back to make place for the display connector and glue Raspberry Pi onto it.
-Also a good passe-partout piece should frame your display and cover all unwanted elements.
+Also, a good passe-partout piece should frame your display and cover all unwanted elements.

 Or you can 3D print a nice standing frame back with case for your Raspberry Pi and even passe-partout and assemble it with bought photo frame like I did here: